Once you’ve had your strategy meeting and have developed your organization’s strategic plan, you might be wondering what comes next.

-Prior to implementing your plan and moving forward with your action steps, it is critical that your strategic priority areas and key performance indicators (KPIs) are well developed and that your action plan supports these initiatives.
-It is also critical that each department and individual understands which projects and actions they are accountable to deliver.
+Prior to implementing your plan and moving forward with your action steps, it is critical that your strategic priority areas and goals support the vision.
+It is also critical that each department and individual understands which goals and tactics they are accountable to deliver on.
 Furthermore, it is important that they are aware of project expectations and understand what success looks like.

 Monitoring & Tracking Your Plan:

-To best understand where you’re succeeding and where you may be falling behind, strategic plans need to be continually monitored, and KPIs should be regularly tracked.
-While a spreadsheet may work, it can become cumbersome and overwhelming to track multiple KPIs associated with different strategic priority areas.
+To best understand where you’re succeeding and where you may be falling behind, strategic plans need to be continually monitored, and goals should be regularly tracked.
+While a spreadsheet may work, it can become cumbersome and overwhelming to track multiple goals associated with different strategic priority areas.

 We recommend using a dedicated strategic planning software, like Cascade Strategy, that has been specifically developed to help organizations track their strategic plan progress.
 With various features such as task management, GANTT charts, and various metric functions, you can quickly see where you’re meeting or exceeding goals and where you might be falling short.

 In addition to monitoring your plan regularly, quarterly strategy reviews (half-day or full-day sessions with the leadership team) are a great way to make adjustments to your strategy so that you can maximize what is working and address any areas of weakness throughout the year.